To learn more about working with Apogee, click here.

 School: University of Vermont, Class of 2020

-Prior Apogee Experience: Alps Explorer ’23, Maine’s Downeast Explorer ‘22, New England Mountains & Coast ‘22
+Apogee Leading Experience: Alps Explorer ’24, Alps Explorer ’23, Maine’s Downeast Explorer ‘22, and New England Mountains & Coast ‘22

 Hometown: Northfield, Massachusetts